 Starting off, Vitamin D is not a Vitamin, long time ago mis-namer.
 It’s actually a Steroid Pro-Hormone – a precursor building block to hormones and it’s unbelievably important.
 It acts as a molecular switch activating at least 200 target genes in our bodies, thereby regulating gene expression.
 And many of these are the ON switches for our immune system!
 I only wish I knew then, what I know now.

-It’s been two years since Ayden was diagnosed and I started this research journey.
-Lots of dead ends.
+It’s been over two and a half years since Ayden was diagnosed with Medulloblastoma and I started this research journey.
+Lots of dead ends trying to separate the wheat from the chaff.
 Then reading too many PubMed articles to imagine, I narrowed Ayden’s cancer to a CMV driven cancer.
 I finally am seeing others write-up this same conclusion.
 Finally the ball is gaining momentum and people are living longer due to this new course of treatment.
 Next up, move beyond Glioblastoma, and begin running clinical trials with Medulloblastoma, Neuroblastoma, Prostate, Lung and Breast cancer.
 Then we need to look at CMV and other opportunistic pathogens as drivers of late term effects of all cancer survivors.

 I’ve written often about the fact that 99% of Glioblastoma and 92% of Medulloblastoma show either active CMV infections for show signs that CMV has hit and run making genetic and epigenetic changes to the tumor cells.
 Now researchers are testing Neuroblastoma for CMV and the latest research shows 100% of the tumors showed signs of CMV or cyclomegalovirus.
 This continues to reinforce that brain cancers key consistent factor is triggered by a viral infection that over expresses oncogenes and disables key anti-oncogenes thus driving these devastating cancers and leads towards opportunities for new and less devastating treatment options.